F1yingCt/F1yingCt.github.io/_posts/2023-10-13-Immersive-Building-Design-Reviewer.md

 ###  Navigation

 This is a basic function that the implementation of architectural visualization system requires.
 In our reviewer, Teleport is chosen as the navigation method for users to improve the efficiency and reduce the motion sickness.
+Please refer to [this](https://f1yingct.github.io/posts/2023/11/7/Evaluate-different-navigation-features.html) for the reason.

 **Teleport**